A minimum of a second-class Bachelor's degree in a relevant discipline from a UK university, or an overseas qualification of an equivalent standard.

 Months of entry

-Health Data Analytics is the activity of extracting insights from health data, either to shape national policy, manage local organisations or inform the care of an individual.
+Health data analytics involves extracting insights from health data, either to shape national policy, manage local organisations or inform the care of an individual.
 As more and more data becomes available electronically, the demand for skilled and trained individuals to take advantage of it becomes increasingly urgent.

 Health data analysts are employed in interesting and challenging roles in healthcare organisations, government agencies and commercial organisations, including IT suppliers, consultancy organisations and pharmaceutical companies.
 The demand for skilled analysts is growing and graduates with the right skills and training can choose from a range of exciting and rewarding opportunities.

 This programme has been designed in conjunction with the NHS to meet an identified shortage in skilled analysts.
-The aim is to provide a unique educational experience which not only prepares students for technical roles in analysis but equips them to take on senior roles in NHS organisations.
+The aim is to provide a unique educational experience which not only prepares you for a technical role in analysis but equips you to take on senior roles in NHS organisations.
 The NHS needs not only more analytics staff, but also managers and decision makers who understand the importance of data and the role that analytics should be playing in shaping policy.

 Fees and funding